federicojasson/earnings-survey-analysis/README.md

-# earnings-survey-analysis
+# Earnings Survey Analysis

-Earnings Survey Analysis using R
+The analysis can be found in [this](src/analysis.ipynb) Jupyter notebook.